What Is Quorum Scheduling? The Concept That Fixes D&D Group Chaos

 The quorum algorithm prioritizes dates where the most people voted Yes.
 If-Needed votes act as a fallback — they count when needed to hit quorum, but a date with all-Yes votes at quorum beats a date that scraped by on If-Needed votes.

-Why D&D Groups Specifically Need This
+Why D&D Groups Need This More Than Most

 How to Set Your Quorum